What is World Water Forum? And What Do They Do?

 World Water Council: Water Security For Peace

-On the globally announced World Water Day, March 22, the United Nations calls for helping global collaboration over water use and the board.
 This is the best way to forestall a worldwide water emergency in the next few decades.
-Cooperation among us is needed to preserve shared water resources, improve agriculture, contribute to good water governance, and promote knowledge on solutions that can help advance global water and the entire water sector as a whole.
+Cooperation is essential to preserve shared water resources, enhance agricultural productivity, promote effective water governance, and disseminate knowledge of solutions that can help advance global water management and the entire water sector.

 Older Post Newer Post